What is CBD?

 - Medications you are taking

-The great thing about taking CBD oil is that you can customise it just for you!
+The great thing about taking CBD oil is that you can customize it just for you!
 Amphora recommends keeping track of your individual CBD use to track daily intake in a journal or diary to fine-tune your experience and reach your personal health targets.

 Maximum recommended dose by Food Standards Agency (FSA) is 70mg daily.